adimalla/clTerm/README.md

 <pre>
 1. API operations structure : Used for linking external basic serial operations to the API.

-2. Console handle strcuture : Main handle object used by all API methods / functions.
+2. Console handle structure : Main handle object used by all API methods / functions.

 3. Command table structure  : Stores the list of user defined commands, used for accessing the commands